junsiong2008/cw_bsmm_functions/README.md

 <br/>

 ## Function
 The only function in `index.ts` file is `onParticipantUpdate`.
-This functionis triggered whenever an update is made on any document the `participants` collection in Firebase Firestore.
+This function is triggered whenever a document in the `participants` collection is updated in Firebase Firestore.

-If the value of the `isPaid` field is updated from `false` to `true`, the function will contruct an email and saves its content to the `emails` collection.
-The Firebase Trigger Email extension will be triggered to send the email to the user.
+If the value of the `isPaid` field is updated from `false` to `true`, the function will contruct an email and create a new document in the `emails` collection.
+Then, The Firebase Trigger Email extension will be triggered to send the email to the user.

 ## Triggering the function in Firebase Emulator
 To trigger the function in Firebase Emulator for testing: